znsio/teswiz/docs/RunningVisualTests-README.md

 Ex: "serverUrl": "https://eyesapi.applitools.com"
 * By default, the free public Applitools cloud will be used

+To provide proxy information for Applitools, add/update the value of the APPLITOOLS_PROXY_KEY property in the applitools_config.json
+NOTE: If proxy should be set, what is the environment variable specifying the proxy?

+Example:

+    APPLITOOLS_PROXY_KEY=HTTP_PROXY

 **To enable Applitools Ultrafast Grid, follow these steps:**
 * In applitools_config.json, set`useUFG": true`
 * In applitools_config.json, set `testConcurrency": 5` to the appropriate concurrency level as per your Applitools